 ‘Annual General Meeting’ means a meeting of the Members of the Society held once per year which, among other things, will receive and consider reports on the Society’s activities and finances.

-‘Chairperson’ means the Officer responsible for chairing General Meetings and Executive Committee meetings, and who provides leadership for the Society.
+‘Chairperson’ means the Officer responsible for chairing General Meetings and Board meetings, and who provides leadership for the Society.

-‘Executive Committee’ means the Society’s governing body.
+‘Board’ means the Society’s governing body.

 ‘Constitution’ means the rules in this document.